google/learned_optimization/docs/notebooks/Part6_custom_learned_optimizers.md

 every parameter, the computational cost of applying the optimizer grows linearly with the number of parameters in the inner problem.

-To demonstrate this kind of optimizer, we implementa small MLP which operates on gradients, momentum values, and parameters and produces a scalar update.
+To demonstrate this kind of optimizer, we implement a small MLP which operates on gradients, momentum values, and parameters and produces a scalar update.
 This MLP is applied to each parameter independently.
 As such, it takes in three scalar inputs (the gradient, momentum, and parameter value), and produces two